beingzpranav/InternMatch/DATABASE_SETUP.md

 2. Under "Database", find the "Backups" section
 3. Create a manual backup

+To restore from a backup:
+1. Contact Supabase support with your backup ID

 ## Development vs. Production

 For local development, you may want to use a separate Supabase project to avoid affecting production data.
-You can switch between environments by changing the environment variables in your `.env` file.
+You can switch between environments by changing the environment variables.